 The rudder is the yaw movement.
 In easy words, it controls your vehicle’s rotation around the vertical axis.

 In mode 1, the rudder is controlled by the right stick.
 Although, it’ll mostly be used for throttling.
 But for occasional rotation, it can easily be done by your right thumb.

-But in mode 2, it’s controlled by the left stick.
+In mode 2, it’s controlled by the left stick.
 Since helicopters don’t have rudders, you don’t have to worry about using them.